An identity in the Bethe subalgebra of $\mathbb{C}[\mathfrak{S}_n]$: Discussion

 If Conjecture~\ref{conj:D+} is correct, it still does not fully characterize $\ker (\calD^+_E)$.
 A more complete answer would describe the precise the relationship between $\ker (\calD^-_E)$ and $\ker (\calD^+_E)$, analogously to the way Theorem~\ref{thm:dual} describes the relationship between $\ker (\calD^-_E)$ and $\ker (\star \calD^-_E)$.
 One might hope that understanding this relationship could lead to a more conceptual proof of Theorem~\ref{thm:main}.

 A natural question is whether there is a more general form of Theorem~\ref{thm:main}, for example, an identity inside the full Bethe algebra in $\uea$, rather than just inside the Bethe subalgebra of $\CC[\Sn]$.
 One problem with this notion is that in formulations of Theorem~\ref{thm:invwrsols} using the full Bethe algebra, there is no uniform upper bound on the degrees of the polynomials involved; instead one has different bounds for different representations of $\gl_m$.
 By contrast, working in $\CC[\Sn]$, we can say for any eigenspace $E \subset M^\lambda$, $\ker (\calD^-_E)$ only involves polynomials of degree at most $2n$, independent of $\lambda$.
-It is not clear if there is some way to get around this obstruction.
-However there may be analogues of Theorem~\ref{thm:main} for other finite dimensional quotients of the Bethe algebra.
+V. Tarasov has pointed out that the results of \cite{TU} provide a sort of analogue.
+In particular Section~6 therein describes a factorization of a fixed differential operator, of the same form as our Theorem~\ref{thm:main}.
+These results are based on the Bethe ansatz in the context of $(\gl_k,\gl_m)$ duality on the exterior algebra $\extalg(\CC^k \otimes \CC^m)$.
+The authors show that the image of the Bethe algebras for $\gl_k$ and $\gl_m$ coincide on the representation $\extalg(\CC^k \otimes \CC^m)$.
+A similar result holds for the Lie superalgebras $\gl_k$ and $\gl_{m|n}$ \cite{HM}.
+This suggests that operators $\calD^-_n$ and $\calD^+_n$ should be regarded as elements of a quotient of this common image, but coming from the two different factors of $\gl_n$ acting $\extalg(\CC^n \otimes \CC^n)$.
+It would be great to see this worked out explicitly.

 A related question is whether Theorem~\ref{thm:main} has an analogue for the XXX model.
 In \cite{MTV-Sn}, Mukhin, Tarasov and Varchenko define a Bethe subalgebra of $\CC[\Sn]$ of XXX type, which is a $1$-parameter deformation of $\bethe(z_1, \dots, z_n)$.
-It seems reasonable to hope for an analogue of Theorem~\ref{thm:main} in this more general context.
+A paper of Uvarov \cite{Uvarov} generalizes the results of \cite{TU} in this direction, and it would be valuable to have versions of these results formulated concretely inside $\CC[\Sn]$.

 Finally, it would be nice to have a more explicit formula for the polynomials which express $\beta^+_{k,l}$ in terms in terms of $\beta^-_{k',l'}$, or for the map $\Theta^\lambda$ defined in the proof of Theorem~\ref{thm:polyfunctions}.
 Since the elements $\beta^+_{k,l}$ are (or are at least related to) ``coefficients'' of $\calD^+_n$, this may shed some light on the aforementioned problem of describing the relationship between $\ker (\calD^+_E)$ and $\ker(\calD^-_E)$.